Doubaibai/DARE/index.md

 ## [Demo](http://www.cs.dartmouth.edu/~mbolonkin/dare/demo/)

 Try our demo!
 You can select a video and click load to see our prediction.
 Also check the predictions under different modalities!
+We also show scores for other videos in the same validation split.
+Predictions of different micro-expressions are also presented.

 [![Imgur](https://i.imgur.com/UjOZCP8.png)](http://www.cs.dartmouth.edu/~mbolonkin/dare/demo/)